-The biggest reason Alba is happy, though, is that four games before the end of the Euroleague main round, the playoffs are an issue at all.
+The main reason why Alba is happy, however, is that four games before the end of the Euroleague main round, the playoffs are a topic at all.
 With a record of 10:14, coach Israel Gonzalez’s team is currently in eleventh place in the table, but has only one defeat more than the French from AS Monaco, which is in a playoff place.
-Especially in 2022, Alba has impressively proved with five victories from the last seven Euroleague matches that you can keep up with the European bel étage.
+Especially in 2022, Alba has impressively proven with five victories from the last seven Euroleague matches that you can keep up with the European bel étage.
 The current Euroleague season should be considered a success in Alba, though the playoffs will eventually be missed.

 It also fits the picture when Oscar da Silva says shortly after his verdict about his team’s injury situation: “We still have enough quality to win matches.”
 Asked about the effects of the defeat against Chemnitz, the tight schedule and the injury concerns, Louis Olinde also replies: “I think we still have a really good momentum and are in good rhythm.”

 Alba recently demonstrated what this momentum might look like in the important victory against Red Star Belgrade.
-After two clear defeats on the European stage, Alba won over the competition in the playoffs in terms of play, but also in terms of intensity and mentality.
+After two clear defeats on the European stage, Alba won in terms of play, but also in terms of intensity and mentality over the competitor in the playoffs.
 It seems that the Berliners now more than ever have the self-image of being able to win even close matches in the Euroleague.
 Of course, it also helps that point guard Maodo Lo is in top form in the best season of his career.

 Between the pot and sightseeing

 Despite all this, the two matches in Istanbul should be real endurance tests for Alba.
 “Fenerbahce and Efes are very good teams,” Louis Olinde declares.
-Anadolu Efes Istanbul is with its top class team led by guard duo Shane Larkin / Vasilije Micić even one of the favorites for the title in the league.
+With his top-class team around guard duo Shane Larkin / Vasilije Micić, Anadolu Efes Istanbul is even one of the favorites for the title in the league.
 In addition, according to Olinde, it is “always difficult to play in front of the fans in Istanbul.”
 No wonder, since with great regularity they turn their home arenas into real pots.
 So it would not be surprising if Alba’s hopes for the playoffs are already out when they return from Istanbul next weekend.

 Another hope of Louis Olinde and Oscar da Silva is likely to be fulfilled in the coming days: the hope of a round of sightseeing in the Bosphorus.
 “18 degrees and sun, you can look forward to that,” says Olinde with a smile.
 And as Silva adds in light of her first visit to Istanbul: “We’ve been there long enough this time to look at something.”